 •Consider reducing activities and AP courses.
 Encourage your children to focus on those activities that they truly care about and insist that they reduce activities if they are overloaded and stressed.
 Talk to your children about the amount and type of advanced coursework that is right for them.

 •Look at the big picture.
 Find the time and space to have relaxed conversations with your children about their activities and how they relate to their goals.
 Consider these types of questions: Why is this activity meaningful to you?
 What goals does it achieve?
 What have you learned about yourself, others, and your communities?
-These conversations are important in themselves, but they can also help your children develop a clearer sense of what energizes them and can help you get to know your children in a different and deeper way.
-In addition, when your children are more aware of their own goals and passions, they will be better prepared for college applications.
+These conversations are not only important opportunities to hear from your children, but also help them develop a clearer sense of what energizes them.
+Such discussion also helps parents get to know their children in a different and deeper way.
+In addition, when your high school-age children are more aware of their own goals and passions, they will be better prepared to apply to college.

 •Set a limit for standardized tests.
 Discourage children from taking the same standardized test more than twice.
-The Making Caring Common Project at the Harvard University Graduate School of Education published The Turning The Tide Report in 2016, encouraging high school students to focus on meaningful and ethical engagement and minimize achievement pressure.
-Many of the Turning The Tide report endorsers make the point that taking standardized exams more than two times rarely improves student scores.
+The Making Caring Common Project at the Harvard University Graduate School of Education updated The Turning The Tide Report in 2019 and it continues to encourage high school students to focus on meaningful and ethical engagement and minimize achievement pressure.
+Many of the Turning The Tide report endorsers make the point that taking standardized exams too many times rarely improves student scores.
 Instead, repeating these tests can leave students feeling anxious and takes away attention from other meaningful activities.

 It is easy for students and parents to get caught up in what they think colleges want and to let that drive students’ choices.
 Keep in mind that not all students can maintain positive mental health when trying to meet exceedingly high expectations.
 Since there are so many excellent colleges, students should never make choices that negatively impact their health and well-being just to improve.
 Healthy choices today are more likely to lead to a more rewarding college experience and a fulfilling future.